|Abbreviation||FT / PT|

 Learning in the JD programme will not be confined to the classroom.
 The Faculty of Law is a serious community of research and scholarship.
 As a leading centre of legal research in Asia, our Faculty offers students a chance to benefit from the constant stream of visiting academics from around the world.
 Recent visitors included eminent academics from institutions such as the University of Oxford, Harvard Law School, and Yale Law School, to name but a few.
 The Faculty hosts frequent talks and workshops, and participates in numerous international mooting competitions, which are excellent opportunities for students to hone their research, writing, and advocacy skills.

 Medium of Instruction

 Programme Entrance Requirements

-Applicants must hold a Bachelor degree with a major other than common law with at least second-class honours, or an equivalent qualification.
+Applicants must hold a Bachelor's degree with a major other than common law with at least second-class honours, or an equivalent qualification.

-Applicants who do not have a Bachelor degree with English as the medium of instruction are required to satisfy the English language proficiency on the basis of one of the following recognised English tests:
+Applicants who do not have a Bachelor's degree with English as the medium of instruction are required to satisfy the English language proficiency based on one of the following recognised English tests:

-(ii) International English Language Testing System (IELTS) - An overall band score of 7.5 or above with no sub-test below 6.5 and a minimum band score of 7.0 in the academic writing module;
+(i) International English Language Testing System (IELTS) - An overall band score of 7.5 or above with no sub-test below 6.5 and a minimum band score of 7.0 in the academic writing module; or

 Programme Admissions Advisor(s)